Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Insight into anomalous electron cooling

 \section{Insight into anomalous electron cooling}

 The anomalous collisions dominate the electron cooling for large values of $\alpha$ (e.g. $\alpha = 1/16$). \Fref{fig:temp}~(a) shows the effect of increasing the anomalous diffusion on the spatial profile of $T_e$.
-The slow classical cooling in the upstream region does fit with experimental evidences.
+The slow classical cooling in the upstream region does not fit with experimental evidences.
 As $\alpha_{an}$ increases, the electron cooling also increases and lowers $T_e$ downstream, with a far more rapid decay in the upstream.
-The inlet temperature ($T_{e0}$) is also lower for $\alpha=0.0625$, a product of a smaller potential drop $\phi_\infty$ which returns less of the full Maxwellian to the plasma source.
+It is key to recall that while $T_{e*}$ is fixed, and is the temperature of the forward-marching injected electrons only, the actual temperature at the inlet $T_{e0}$ lowers with increasing $\alpha_{an}$ because it also depends on the temperature of the reflected electron population returning to the source.
+As discussed previously, this depends highly on the magnitude of $\phi_\infty$, which determines the cut-off energy for those high energy electrons that will be missing from the electron population reflected back to the inlet.

-\Fref{fig:temp}~(b) provides the corresponding polytropic indices for increasing the anomalous collisionality.
-A transition occurs between values of 1.16 and 1.29 at $\alpha_{an}=0.03125$.
+\Fref{fig:temp}~(b) provides the corresponding polytropic indices for increasing anomalous collisionality.
+A transition occurs between values of 1.16 and 1.29 at $\alpha_{an}=1/32$.
 This confirms what is seen in the conversion efficiency; the plume is no longer magnetised for large values of $\alpha_{an}$. \Fref{fig:temp}~(c) shows the normalised values of $T_e$ versus $n_e$ in logarithmic scale along the axis.
-Many experimental and kinetic studies indicate a polytropic relation,
+Many experimental and kinetic studies indicate a polytropic relation \cite{b:ahedo2010,b:correyero2019,b:andrews2022,b:lafleur2014,b:little2016},

 where $\gamma_e$ is the fitted polytropic index.
-Common values for xenon in these studies is 1.15-1.23.
-With low $\alpha$ the expansion starts near-isothermal and approaches the unmagnetised value of 1.29 downstream once the electrons are detached from the MN.
+Common values for xenon in these studies is 1.15-1.23 \cite{b:collard2019,b:correyero2019,b:little2016,b:littlephd}.
+With low $\alpha_{an}$ the expansion starts near-isothermal and approaches the unmagnetised value of 1.29 downstream once the electrons are detached from the MN, following the three region piecewise cooling regime observed in the previous study of similar MN expansions \cite{b:andrews2022}.
 The anomalous diffusion changes the cooling profile significantly.
 The initial expansion has a $\gamma_e \approx 1.25$ since the electrons are effectively unmagnetised due to the high combination of classical and anomalous collisions.
 Once the collisionality reduces, the electrons then become partially-magnetised again and $\gamma \approx 1.15$ before undergoing classical detachment, where $\gamma \approx 1.27$.